lcfdxb/ECE6123_Project_VoiceEncoder/README.md

 # ECE6123_Project_VoiceEncoder
-This repo is the course project for ECE6123.
+This repo is the course project for ECE6123 Maching Learning.
 See the pdf file for full report.

 ## Model, Data Preprocessing and Training
 This part of code and implementation is the encoder part of the project [Real-Time-Voice-Cloning](https://github.com/CorentinJ/Real-Time-Voice-Cloning), including the preprocessing and training scripts.